This is a true story; only the name and coat color have been changed to protect the innocent.

 Just as obesity has become a serious problem in people, it is also a growing problem in their pets.
-According to the Association for Pet Obesity Prevention, 59.5% of dogs and 55.8% of cats in the U.S. are overweight or obese.6 The diseases seen in these pets are eerily similar to those reported for people: Type 2 diabetes mellitus, osteoarthritis, high blood pressure, heart and respiratory disease, kidney disease, inflammation, and shortened life span.7
+According to the Association for Pet Obesity Prevention, 59.5% of dogs and 55.8% of cats in the U.S. are overweight or obese.5 The diseases seen in these pets are eerily similar to those reported for people: Type 2 diabetes mellitus, osteoarthritis, high blood pressure, heart and respiratory disease, kidney disease, inflammation, and shortened life span.6

 Obesity is a complex disease in people.
 Genetics, environmental factors, other diseases, and medications all may play a role.
 It’s a similar story in pets.
-There are pet-specific factors, such as if the pet is on any medications or has a disease that contributes to obesity; environmental factors, such as not enough exercise and how the pet is fed by the owner; and genetics, with some breeds more prone to being overweight.
+There are pet-specific factors, such as if the pet is on any medications or has a disease that contributes to obesity; environmental factors, such as not enough exercise and how the pet is fed by the owner; and genetics, where some breeds are prone to being overweight.
 Studies show that weight loss in pets improves their overall health by:

 - Improving respiratory function,